-Though projects should maintain flexible case management schedules as required by project and client needs, weekly case management should be attempted to provide adequate support to a client throughout their enrollment.
-Case managers are expected to engage with clients at least monthly to review, monitor, and modify service plans with the client at least monthly.
+Though projects should maintain flexible case management schedules as required by project and client needs; weekly case management should be attempted to provide adequate support to a client throughout their enrollment.
+Case managers are expected to engage with clients at least monthly to review, monitor, and modify service plans with the client.